vtex-apps/store-form/README.md

 ### `form`

 If `form` does not have any children the default behaviour will be to try to generate a form automatically based on the JSON Schema provided.
-If it has children it will simply ccreate a context for the blocks `form-input` and `form-submit` to use.
+If it has children it will simply create a context for the blocks `form-input` and `form-submit` to use.

 | **Props** | **Type** | **Description**                                                                                                                                         | **Default Value** |
 | --------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------- |